Xbox Gaming System

 If you decide you want a Gryphon, use: pyefriends15 at checkout for $15 off the Guardian or AX.
 If you decide that a Tower will work, we can offer them cheaper than anyone else for $109.

-Xbox actually has a decent amount of parental controls, and Microsoft has made them fairly easy to enable.
-The easiest and most effective way to set up the controls are by using their parental controls app, Microsoft Family Safety.
-You can also login into Xbox.com and sign in and go to Family Safety that way.
-Typically, the app is going to be your go to place for setting parental controls across your Microsoft Family.
+Xbox has a decent amount of parental controls, and Microsoft has made them fairly easy to enable.
+The easiest and most effective way to set up the controls is by using their parental controls app, Xbox Family Settings.
+You can also log into Xbox.com sign in and go to Family Safety that way.
+Typically, the app is going to be your go-to place for setting parental controls across your Microsoft Family.

 Layer 4: Content Filtering